UoSGroupProjects1718/mgp-l4-5-group-2/README.md

 # Group 2

 James Macleanan

 Kyle Bodin

 Willoughby Axtell

+Daniel Beales

 This is the repository for our group project.